Planning permission for an extension – do you actually need it?

 Can my neighbour stop or object to my extension being built under Permitted Development Rights?

-No, but it’s in your interests to maintain a good relationship with them, so it’s worth taking their views into account when planning your new extension.
+Your neighbour can't legally stop you from extending your home as long as you have the necessary permissions or meet the PD criteria, but it’s in your interests to maintain a good relationship with them.
+Keep them up to date with your plans and take their views into account when planning your new extension.

 If you’re going down the neighbour consultation scheme route for prior approval of a larger extension under Permitted Development, your neighbours do have the opportunity to present valid objections.